lizanafj/analytics-to-assess-the-heat-resilience-of-buildings/README.md

 This approach is further detailed in the following scientific article:

-  **E. López-García, J. Lizana, et al. (2022) Monitoring and analytics to measure heat resilience of buildings and support retrofitting by passive cooling**
+  **E. López-García, J. Lizana, et al. (2022) Monitoring and analytics to measure heat resilience of buildings and support retrofitting by passive cooling**, Journal of Building Engineering. https://doi.org/10.1016/j.jobe.2022.104985

 ## Overview